- Home

 DirectTV

-DirectTV is the leader regarding TV by satellite.
+DirectTV is the leader in TV by satellite.
 It offers a mensual subscription, but you need a RUT and a bank account in Chile, which you may not have upon arrival.
-In this case, you can buy a pre-paid kit, that you can install by yourself.
+In this case, you can buy a prepaid kit, which you can install yourself.
 Then, you top up the balance of the account when you need.
 If you have never installed a satellite dish, it can take time (around 3-4 hours).
-You can ask a tecnician to install it (free if you choose the mensual subscription, or $40,000-$50,000 for the prepaid kit).
+You can ask a tecnician to install it (free if you choose the monthly subscription, or $40,000-$50,000 for the prepaid kit).

 Be careful:

-• some buildings (especially in weathly areas) do not accept the installation of satellite dishes, because it breaks the harmony of the building.
+- some buildings (especially in wealthy areas) do not accept the installation of satellite dishes, because it breaks the harmony of the building.
 Ask the concierge if it is allowed or not.
 Usually, there is a huge antenna on the roof of the building if DirectTV is available.
 Most of the time, only cable TV providers are available.

 Several internet/phone/TV providers exist.
 They offer rather similar solutions.
-Below are the largest one:
+Below are the largest ones:

-• all providers are not available in all areas.
+Not all providers are available in all areas.
 It is not the case anymore, but providers used to divide the market between them to avoid competition and costly installations.
-In one building you only had a single provider, that was able to charge the price he wanted.
+In each building, you only had a single provider, that was able to charge the price he wanted.
 Now, there are generally 2 or 3 providers.
 Ask the concierge for their name.
-You can call an other provider, but he is unlikely to accept, because he would have to connect first the building, before installing your line.
+You can call another provider, but they are unlikely to accept, because they would have to connect first the building to their network, before installing your line.

 VTR